-DaVinci, the industry’s first XiPaaS (Experience Integration Platform as a Service), provides that embedded CRM experience to deliver channels and services to achieve that single-pane-of-glass approach.
+DaVinci, the industry’s first Interaction Orchestration Platform, provides that embedded CRM experience to deliver channels and services to achieve that single-pane-of-glass approach.
 DaVinci integrates with leading premise and CCaaS solutions, like Avaya and Cisco, Amazon Connect, Twilio and more, which can be used to enable screen pop of citizen data, easy click-to-dial functionality, and cross channel interaction tracking for robust consolidated reporting and analytics.
 DaVinci’s App-based approach, let’s 311 centers customize their agent’s experience, bringing together pre-built and custom apps.

 For example, DaVinci can take calls via a premise-based phone system, SMS from CPaaS providers, Web Chat interactions, even escalate chatbot interactions, while then combining that with GIS systems, and other application data.
 Operators can work in a hybrid configuration and utilize SSO for easy, but secure access.

 Bringing it all together for better citizen experience

 Local governments and citizens are working closer than ever to jointly build a better community.
 311 centers are a great way for both to come together and engage.
 Having the right technologies and expertise can make the difference between a great citizen experience and a bad one, or at least make mediocre experiences refreshingly exceptional.